GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Savana are $1,154 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $206 a year, collision costs $330, and liability insurance is estimated at $460.
-A liability-only policy costs approximately $510 a year, with high-risk insurance costing $2,492 or more.
-Teenage drivers cost the most to insure at $4,524 a year or more.
+The average insurance rates for a GMC Savana are $1,154 a year for full coverage.
+Comprehensive costs around $206 each year, collision insurance costs $330, and liability coverage is estimated at $460.
+Liability-only insurance costs approximately $510 a year, and high-risk driver insurance costs around $2,492.
+Teen drivers cost the most to insure at up to $4,524 a year.

 Average premium for full coverage: $1,154

-Estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 states and Savana trim levels.
+Rates are based on $500 policy deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all states and Savana models.

 Price Range Variability

-For a driver around age 40, GMC Savana insurance rates go from the low end price of $510 for liability-only coverage to a high of $2,492 for high-risk insurance.
+For the average 40-year-old driver, GMC Savana insurance rates range from as low as $510 for your basic liability-only policy to a high rate of $2,492 for a driver that may need high-risk insurance.

 Urban vs. Rural Price Range